-4.5.
-Key Revocation
+4.5 Key Revocation

-Identity Based cryptosystems do not really have a key revocation mechanism: if a key is corrupted, all the entities related to the CA have to change the system parameters.
-The solution to limit the impact of this issue therefore consists in defining a key validity expiration date.
-Compared with public key certificate schemes in which the identifier is a random value revocable and replaceable over time, an IBE public key identifier is a unique name that cannot be revoked.
-In contrast, as proposed in [8], it can be extended: we can for instance concatenate to this name with a variable value like a date, e.g., {Printer | 2006}.
+The key revocation aspect consists on the definition of a key validity expiration date.
+Compared to the public key certificate where the identifier is a random value revocable and replaceable over time, the IBE public key identifier is a unique name.
+This name cannot be revoked, but it can be extended.
+In fact, we can concatenate to this name a variable value like a date Printer - 2006.
+This solution was proposed in [8] and represents a key revocation mechanism related to the expiration date.